 Why Swimming Is So Good for You

-Swimming has all the mental and physical health benefits of land-based exercise — and some added perks: You'll score a heart-pumping cardio workout along with the unique stress-relieving benefits of being in the water.
-And because it's so low-impact, swimming is an exercise you can do at almost any age, which is even more appealing when you consider the fact that people who swim regularly tend to live longer.
+Swimming has all the mental and physical health benefits of land-based exercise — and some added perks: You'll score a heart-pumping cardio workout along with the unique stress-relieving benefits of the meditation-like breathing that swimming requires.
+And because it's so low-impact, swimming is an exercise you can do at almost any age, which is even more appealing when you consider the fact that people who swim regularly tend to live longer, according to a May 2017 study in the British Journal of Sports Medicine.

 Not convinced?
 These benefits of swimming will motivate you to hop in the pool.